ScalablyTyped/Distribution/c/cypress/readme.md

 // Shim definition to export a namespace.
 Cypress is actually a global module
 // so import/export isn't allowed there.
 We import here and define a global module
 // so that Cypress can get and use the Moment type
 // tslint:disable-next-line:no-implicit-dependencies
-// Shim definition to export a namespace.
-Cypress is actually a global module
-// so import/export isn't allowed there.
-We import here and define a global module
-// so that Cypress can get and use the Blob type
-// tslint:disable-next-line:no-implicit-dependencies
 ```